EvernodeXRPL/evernode-host/README.md

 ```

 ## Maintaining your host
 Once Evernode is installed, you don't need to do anything else.
-Evernode will automatically use your server to fullfil leasing reqeusts from Evernode tenants.
+Evernode will automatically use your server to fullfil leasing requests from Evernode tenants.
 You will earn Evers (EVR) as tenants lease hosting.

 For monitoring and maintenance, you can use following commands:
   - `evernode status` - Display your current registration status and Ever balance in your account.